VK Partizan: History

-The creation of a championship team
+Creation of a championship team

 VK Partizan began to write its rich history at the beginning of the sixties.
 The key moment for the beginning of Partizan's dominance in water polo sport was the arrival of Vlaho Orlić, probably the best water polo coach of all time.
 This event took place in 1958, when Vlaho came from VK Jug to Belgrade, to be both a coach and a player for VK Partizan.

 A powerful team began to slowly emerge.
 Already in 1960, Mirko Sandić (top center), Nenad Manić, Dragan Čolović and Branko Živković were in Partizan.
 After two years spent in the PVK Jadran from Herceg Novi, the future first goalkeeper of the world, Milan Gale Muškatirović, returns to Belgrade.
 Boris Čukvas and Dragoslav Šiljak, representatives of the national team, then arrive in Partizan from Herceg Novi.
 Feliče Tedeski comes from Korčula, and Zoran Janković, a future national team player, from HAVK Mladost.
 It took several seasons to create a powerful team from this group of individuals, which will rule European water polo for the next decades.

 In 1964, Partizan became the champion of Yugoslavia, for the first time in its history.
 One piece was missing in the mosaic.
 That piece was Đorđe Perišić. Đorđe was a famous swimmer at the time, a member of the Partizan swimming club and a member of the national team.
 After winning the championship title of VK Partizan, Đorđe decides to change his sport and joins water polo training.
 A fateful decision, because Đorđe later became a water polo player with six European championship titles.
 Perhaps the finger of fate, perhaps a logical sequence of events, then comes the creation of a European club competition - the first European Cup.